pingcap/docs-cn/develop/dev-guide-sample-application-golang-sql-driver.md

 );
 ```

 `sqldriver.go` is the main body of the `sqldriver`.
+Compared with GORM, the go-sql-driver/mysql implementation might be not a best practice, because you need to write error handling logic, close `*sql.Rows` manually and cannot reuse code easily, which makes your code slightly redundant.
 TiDB is highly compatible with the MySQL protocol, so you need to initialize a MySQL source instance `db, err := sql.Open("mysql", dsn)` to connect to TiDB.
 Then, you can use `dao.go` to read, edit, add, and delete data.

 ```go
 package main